1.5 Topic Weights and Session Map

 Minimum competence floor

-Set a floor for every topic: know the core definitions, formulas, decision rules, and common traps.
-After that, spend extra time where weight and weakness overlap.
-This creates a more resilient score profile than trying to become perfect in one topic while leaving another topic blank.
+Set a floor for every topic: know the core definitions, key formulas, decision rules, and the two or three classic traps.
+Only after clearing that floor should you pour extra hours where high weight and personal weakness overlap.
+This builds a resilient score profile, far safer than perfecting one topic while leaving another blank.

 Test Your Knowledge